bhattvardhan/mail_chimp_py/README.md

 ![alt text](https://github.com/bhattvardhan/mail_chimp_py/blob/master/dir_structure.png)

-The sub-folders directly under Assignments are individual student folders and the same are their student IDs.
+The sub-folders directly under Assignments are individual student folders and the same are their student IDs for e.g. jamieo@something.edu.
 Under them are their respective assignment folders which will contain an assignment file.

 The script will prompt the user to supply the assignment number for e.g. 1, 2, n which will decide the assignment to be attached to the email by appending the against the hw folder.